The SIA expects compliance with the law at all times.

 - Non-compliance with the licensing requirements could jeopardise a future application for a licence or accreditation under the Approved Contractor Scheme.

-The Association of Chief Police Officers (ACPO) and the Association of Chief Police Officers in Scotland (ACPOS) support our approach to enforcement: both organisations have incorporated it into their advice to the police forces of England, Scotland, Wales and Northern Ireland.
+The National Police Chiefs' Council (NPCC) supports our approach to enforcement and has incorporated it into its advice to the police forces of England, Scotland, Wales and Northern Ireland.